prmtl/appfy.recipe.gae/README.txt

 appfy.recipe.gae:app_lib
 ------------------------
-Downloads packages from PyPi and installs in the app directory.
+Downloads libraries from PyPi and installs in the app directory.
 This recipe extends `zc.recipe.egg <http://pypi.python.org/pypi/zc.recipe.egg>`_ so all the options from that recipe are also valid.

 Options
 ~~~~~~~

-:eggs: package names to be installed.
+:eggs: Package names to be installed.
-:lib-directory: the destination directory for the libaries.
+:lib-directory: Destination directory for the libraries.
 Default is
     `distlib`.
 :primary-lib-directory: The main directory used for libraries.
 This is
     only used to create a README.txt inside `lib-directory` with a warning.
+    Default is `lib`.
 :use-zipimport: If `true`, a zip file with the libraries is created
     instead of a directory.
-The zip file will use the value of
+The zip filename will be the value of
-  `lib-directory` for the filename, plus `.zip`.
+    `lib-directory` plus `.zip`.
-:ignore-globs: a list of glob patterns to not be copied from the library.
+:ignore-globs: A list of glob patterns to not be copied from the library.
 :delete-safe: Checks the checksum of the destination directory before
     deleting.
 It will require manual deletion if the checksum from the last
     build differs.
 Default to true.

 Example
 ~~~~~~~